 Five Schools in Alabama Included on Blue Ribbon List

-WSFA 12 reports that five schools in the state of Alabama have been included as National Blue Ribbon Schools this year.
-Those schools are Spencer Elementary School in Mobile County, Liberty Middle School in Madison, Forest Hills School in Florence, Daphne High School and Piedmont High School.
-Daphne High School, located in Baldwin County, is now displaying their Blue Ribbon emblems on their school websites.
-Piedmont High School has also been recognized by U.S. News and World Report as one of the top high schools in the country, due to its use of technology in connecting classrooms.
+WSFA 12 reports that five schools in Alabama have been included as National Blue Ribbon Schools this year: Spencer Elementary School in Mobile County, Liberty Middle School in Madison, Forest Hills School in Florence, Daphne High School, and Piedmont High School.
+Daphne High School in Baldwin County now displays its Blue Ribbon emblems on its school websites.
+U.S. News and World Report has also recognized Piedmont High School as one of the top high schools in the country due to its use of technology in connecting classrooms.

 This video reports on Spencer Elementary School's Blue Ribbon Award.